AboutObjectsTraining/Codex/README.md

 [Codex](https://github.com/AboutObjectsTraining/Codex/tree/master/Codex)

-The Codes framework provides a mechanism for encoding and decoding subclasses of `CDXModelObject`, based on mappings defined in a Core Data model.
+The Codex framework provides a mechanism for encoding and decoding subclasses of `CDXModelObject`, based on mappings defined in a Core Data model.

 [CodexExample](https://github.com/AboutObjectsTraining/Codex/tree/master/CodexExample)